Statistical inference for rough volatility: Minimax Theory: Discussion

-The estimators in the general model are more complex.
-This is first due to the presence of the function $\kappa_{p,a}$ in the debiasing procedure.
-A function like for example $\kappa_{p,a}$ (see \eqref{eq:def_kappas}) involves the computation of (an order of) $2^p$ expectation of $2a$ correlated Gaussian variables.
-Explicit formulas for such products are given by Isserlis' theorem (see Theorem \ref{thm:gaussian_moments}) but there is a slight computational cost.
-The second issue is the stopping time of the iterated debiasing procedure.
+The estimators in the general model are more intricate.
+This is first due to the presence of $\kappa_{p,a}$ in the debiasing procedure.
+For instance, the evaluation of the function $\kappa_{p,a}$ (see \eqref{eq:def_kappas}) involves the computation of $O(2^p)$ expectations of $2a$ correlated Gaussian variables.
+Explicit formulas for such products are given by Isserlis' theorem (see Theorem \ref{thm:gaussian_moments}) but they come at a slight computational cost.
+The second issue is the stopping rule of the iterated debiasing procedure.
 The quantity $m_{opt}$ must satisfy $m_{opt} > m > 1/(4H) - 2H - 1$ for any $H_- < H < H_+$.
-Since it needs to be an integer, a quick study of the function $x \mapsto m > 1/(4x) - 2x - 1$ ensures that one can always take $m_{opt} = \max ( \lfloor 1/(4H_-) - 2H_- \rfloor, \; 0 )$.
-This choice impacts strongly the computation time when $H$ is small.
-However, in most cases of interest, this iteration cost remains very reasonable with $5$ iterations for $H_- = 0.05$ and $24$ iterations for $H_- = 0.01$ for instance.\\
+Since it needs to be an integer, a quick study of the function $x \mapsto 1/(4x) - 2x - 1$ ensures that one can always take $m_{opt} = \max ( \lfloor 1/(4H_-) - 2H_- \rfloor, \; 0 )$.
+This choice however has a strong impact on the computation time when $H$ is small.
+However, in most cases of interest, this iteration cost remains very reasonable: we need $5$ iterations for $H_- = 0.05$ and $24$ iterations for $H_- = 0.01$ for instance.\\

-\item{\bf Model choice.} We place ourselves in this paper in the prototypical rough volatility model \eqref{roughvol1}.
-This is a probably reasonable choice when studying a fundamental inference question such as minimax optimality as it enables us to understand the core statistical structure of rough volatility.
-However, although rough volatility models were initially presented under such a simple form, see \cite{gatheral2018volatility}, they have since then been extended and many models involving various transforms of the fractional Brownian motion or related rough Gaussian processes have emerged.
-These extensions were notably driven by practice, where beyond optimal rates having access to confidence bounds is crucial.
-Taking this into account, we build in the companion paper \cite{chong2022statistical} non-parametric estimators of the roughness of the volatility path for these extensions of Model \eqref{roughvol1}, together with a full central limit theory.
+\item{\bf Model choice.} In this paper we consider the prototypical rough volatility model \eqref{roughvol1}.
+This is certainly a reasonable choice when studying fundamental inference questions such as minimax optimality, as it enables us to understand the core statistical structure of rough volatility.
+However, although rough volatility models were initially presented under such a simple form (see \cite{gatheral2018volatility}), they have been extended since then, and many models involving various transforms of fractional Brownian motion or related rough Gaussian processes have emerged, mostly driven by practical considerations.
+Taking this into account, we build in the companion paper \cite{chong2022statistical} non-parametric estimators of the roughness of volatility for these extensions of Model \eqref{roughvol1}, together with a full central limit theory that allows for constructing confidence intervals.

 \end{itemize}